georgefang13/STRIDE_nRF_CustomBleProfile/README.md

 # nRF52 Getting Started Guide
 This guide will assist you in getting started with development for the [nRF52 DK](https://www.nordicsemi.com/Products/Development-hardware/nRF52-DK/GetStarted?lang=en#infotabs).
 First, we will walk you through hardware and software requirements and how to install the necessary software.
 Then, we will walk through a couple of guides to get you comfortable with development.

+> [!WARNING]
+> Be sure to complete Step 1 of this guide prior to cloning this repo, since we recommend cloning this repo into the examples/ble_peripheral folder of your nRF5 SDK.
+See Step 5 for sample commands.

 # Step 1: Gather, Install, and Setup System Requirements
 ## Hardware
 The following hardware will be required for developing with the nRF52 DK: